brrcrites/graph-coloring/README.md

 - Hybrid TabuCol (Custom, based on Efficient Coloring... - Kirovski et al.) -- `Hybrid`
 - Hybrid DSATUR (Custom, based on Efficient Coloring... - Kirovski et al.) -- `HybridDsatur`

-(Below is implemented but not Accessable via main)
+Additionally, there is a k-coloring algorithm that is accessible, and used internally within other algorithms:

-- [k-coloring] TabuCol (Using Tabu Search Techniques for Graph Coloring - Hertz et al.) -- `Tabucol`
+- TabuCol (Using Tabu Search Techniques for Graph Coloring - Hertz et al.) -- `Tabucol`

 ## Running Tests/Test Sets:
 You can test that the program is running correctly by running the following command, which will build a graph for the wheel test, run the DSATUR coloring algorithm, then print the chromatic number.